 “Though I became a partner in a respected law firm and was active in the community, I felt led to return overseas to do what I could to help the poor in the developing world.”
 Hired by Habitat for Humanity International for a three-year period, he was assigned to establish a new Habitat program in Bangladesh.
 The Bangladesh program was built from scratch and, to-date, has constructed over 1000 houses in partnership with the working poor of that country.
 Arthur also served as legal counsel throughout the Asia/Pacific region, traveling to numerous countries and negotiating with government officials, aid organizations and local citizens to further advance Habitat programs across southeast Asia.

 After serving beyond his initial term with Habitat, he returned to Decatur where he joined Cook's Pest Control, Inc. and now serves as Executive Vice President over finance and accounting, human resources, property management, legal, technology, marketing and advertising.
-“Working with a company operating 35 offices in 7 states with over 1600 employees has provided me the opportunity to be more involved in the ongoing growth and management of a business — which I enjoy."
+“Working with a company operating 35 offices in 7 states with over 1800 employees has provided me the opportunity to be more involved in the ongoing growth and management of a business — which I enjoy."
 Since his return in 2001, Arthur also started several businesses, primarily involved in real estate development and management.
-He has also re-engaged as an active community leader and served as president of the Calhoun College Foundation, Community Foundation of Decatur and the Decatur Rotary Club.
-He helped start the Community Free Clinic and has served on many other boards.
+He has also re-engaged as an active community leader and served as president of numerous community organizations.
+He helped start the Community Free Clinic and has served on many other local and state non-profit boards.
 He is the former President of the National Alumni Association for Wake Forest University and a member of its Board of Visitors and a Trustee for Athens State University.
 A long-time adult Sunday school and men's Bible study teacher, Arthur and his family are members of First Bible Church in Decatur.

 Arthur and his wife of almost twenty years, the former Amy Bethshares of Decatur, have one son named Jack and a daughter, Anna.
 Amy serves on various local boards along with being involved with several women’s Bible study groups.